JunghunLee-math/JunghunLee-math.github.io/_pages/test.md

 ## Papers

 <ol>
-{% for paper in site.data.research.papers %}
+{% for talk in site.data.research.papers %}
   <li>
-    {% for author in paper.authors %}
+    {% for author in talk.authors %}
         {{author}},
     {% endfor %}
     {% if paper.links.arXiv.blank? %}